davisanc/lab.aks.io/README.md

-## Azure Container Service (AKS) - Runnind a Damn Vulnerable Web Application on AKS
+## Azure Container Service (AKS) - Running a Damn Vulnerable Web Application on AKS

 You can use the [editor on GitHub](https://github.com/davisanc/lab.aks.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.